Creating predictions on datasets

 When predictions are generated, you can load the predictive insights into a Qlik Sense app.
 This lets you visualize and interact with the data and create what-if scenarios.

-The dataset that you want to make predictions on is known as the apply dataset.
+During experiment training, you deploy a model that is used to generate predictions on a new dataset.
+This dataset is known as the apply dataset.
 The predictions are generated in a dataset with predictions and—for classification models—a column with the probability of each class.
 Optionally, you can also generate datasets with SHAP values or errors.

 Any flat file that can be uploaded and profiled in Qlik Cloud is supported for use in Qlik AutoML.